Devby/echo-sonos-apple-music/README.md

 2. The Alexa skill calls a web service running on AWS Lambda, passing it the preset name ("rock" in the example).
 3. Lambda then fires an HTTP request to a node.js server running node-sonos-http-api on your local network.
 4. node-sonos-http-api interprets the command and relays to Sonos over your local network.
+5. If you're using an OSX/MacOS server in your house, check the servers folder for com.sonos.server.plist which is a Launchctl  plist - you will want to symlink your /usr/local/lib/node_modules/sonos-http-api/server.js to /usr/local/bin/sonos

 Included here are the Alexa API definitions, the Lambda AWS service that catches the Alexa requests, and an example preset configuration for jishi's node-sonos-http-api to actually play the music.